precice/community-training/fsi-workflow/01_solidMesh/tasks.md

 ![FreeCAD: Add surface to mesh group](./images/Groups04.png)

 - Click `Add`, then click on the rendering to select the profile of the wing (pay attention to reference frame to identify it), and `OK` to add the surface to the mesh group.
-You can rotate the view using the cube on the upper right corner, or [using your mouse](https://wiki.freecad.org/Mouse_navigation) (e.g., by `Shift` + `right click`).
+You can rotate the view using the cube in the upper right corner, or [using your mouse](https://wiki.freecad.org/Mouse_navigation) (e.g., by `Shift` + `right click`).

 ![FreeCAD: surface group for root](./images/root_Group.png)